GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

         finally
              print("we print this anyway")

-Finally can be, for example used for resource de-allocation.
+Finally may be used for resource de-allocation.

 ---------------------------
 Local variables declaration